zdurr22/rendering-collections-reading/README.md

 ## Lesson

-Make sure you run `rake db:seed` before you test out the app in your browser.
+Make sure you run `rake db:migrate` and `rake db:seed` before you test out the app in your browser.
 Because this lesson focuses on using the `collection` keyword with partials, we've hard-coded in the connection between authors and posts.
 In the posts controller create action, we link the newly created post with the first author in the database.

 Currently, our `posts#index` view is manually rendering the partial in a loop.